Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat

-While being almost equally accurate, the \ac{pinn} can speed up the prediction by a factor of up to 44800 compared to the physics simulation.
+While matching the physics model's accuracy, the \ac{pinn} can speed up the prediction by a factor of up to \SI{44800}{} compared to the physics simulation.
 Compiling the \ac{pinn} using TensorRT or TorchScript did not accelerate computation.
 However, in general, the computation times are only approximate values because the computation time is affected by many factors.